nglthu/English_5_1_24/Memory.md

 Cho, Seongjae.
 "Volatile and nonvolatile memory devices for neuromorphic and processing-in-memory applications."
 J. Semicond.
 Technol.
 Sci 22, no. 1 (2022): 30-46.

++  Neuromorphic computing architectures are specifically designed for higher energy efficiency and superb parallelism in big data processing.

++  All-circuit AI chip

++ More hardware-oriented state-of-the-art neuromorphic chips have been incessantly released with the full Si CMOS processing compatibility

++ Quantum-well charge-trap synaptic transistor

 # Part III.
 Listening Materials: Memory